 Cleaners And Specialty Cloths

 Because of the highly sensitive material lenses are made from and the fact that keeping a clear, smooth surface on the glass is paramount to taking perfect pictures, it’s important to use the right cleaning tools.
-Spray cleaner for windows and a couple of paper towels aren’t going to cut it -- or rather, they are, since they might scratch the lens and ruin it for good.
+Spray cleaner for windows and a couple of paper towels aren’t going to cut it — or rather, they are since they might scratch the lens and ruin it for good.

 Microfiber cloths and gentle, specialty cleaners should be kept on hand for cleaning in between shots or in case of accidents.
-Regular dusting, cleaning and maintenance can also increase the longevity of your lens.
+Regular dusting, cleaning, and maintenance can also increase the longevity of your lens.

 These can be necessary for protecting your lens from wear and tear that can lead to cracks or scratches on the glass.
-UV filters do not impact photo quality though may affect how stylized filters photograph.
+UV filters do not impact photo quality though it may affect how stylized filters photograph.

 Making the colors of your photograph pop can start with using different polarizing filters.
 These change how the lens captures and renders reflections and color saturation, though they may not be suitable for all types of lenses.

 In order to reduce how much light is entering the lens, you can use a neutral density filter.
 This helps to decrease the shutter speed, which means longer exposure time.
 Photographing with this technique lends a sense of natural movement to finished photos or videos.

 Cases are an incredibly important and often overlooked component of any photographer’s personal kit.
 While there are many different brands and styles to choose from, you should look for water-resistant fabric and an appropriate level of padding.
 Some cases come with straps and others are slimmer in order to fit better inside your camera bag.